tomz/jsmvc_rankings/README.md

 Notice that if we count the Backbone extension frameworks like Marionette(4248), Chaplin(2476), and Thorax(1093), Backbone is still #1.
 But it looks like Angular is growing at a faster rate than others and should surprise the Backbone+extension total at some point.

-I wrote this little app using Rails 4, Twitter Bootstrap, and MongoDB/Mongoid to track the ranking of those framework, see the screen shot below.
-If you are interested, feel free to clone the repo [https://github.com/tomz/jsmvc_rankings](https://github.com/tomz/jsmvc_rankings) and play with it, it have a rake task that fetches the latest stats from github, you can see the live app here [http://jsmvc_rankings.heroku.com](http://jsmvc_rankings.heroku.com).
+I wrote this little app using Rails 4, Twitter Bootstrap, and MongoDB/Mongoid to track the rankings of those frameworks, see the screen shot below.
+If you are interested, feel free to clone the repo [https://github.com/tomz/jsmvc_rankings](https://github.com/tomz/jsmvc_rankings) and play with it, you can run the rake tasks to initialize and fetch the latest stats from github:

+    rake rake seed_stats

+    rake update_stats

+The rake task can be set up as a daily cron job to collect the trending data of each framework.

 ![link to the ranking app screen shot](https://raw.github.com/tomz/jsmvc_rankings/master/public/top_jsmvc_frameworks-2014-01-01.png)